JoelDewey/yarrbot/README.md

 * `!yarrbot ping`: Testing command to which Yarrbot will reply with `pong`.
 * `!yarrbot help`: Prints help information on the commands that Yarrbot supports, similar to this list.
 * `!yarrbot sourcecode`: Get a link to the source code of Yarrbot.
-* `!yarrbot webhook add roomOrAliasId username [password]`: Configures the bot to listen for webhook notifications to relay to the given room.
+* `!yarrbot webhook add roomOrAliasId username [password] [serverName]`: Configures the bot to listen for webhook notifications to relay to the given room.
 Requires that one specifies a username; a password may be supplied, otherwise Yarrbot will generate one.
 This command will return an ID to use in the path to the webhook API supplied by the bot (e.g. `/api/v1/webhook/abcd1234`).
+  One may also supply an optional server name which will be used as a prefix in the titles of notifications.
 * `!yarrbot webhook list`: List the webhooks in the system.
 * `!yarrbot webhook remove webhookId`: Removes a webhook by its ID, provided by the `webhook list` or `webhook add` commands.